Strategoose/gva_publication/README.md

 ## Other points
 Where possible I have linked to reputable sources to explain ideas or make cases for use of a particular tool/approach.
 This is in order to make the reasoning more convincing and help paint the repo in a wider context.

+As this repo is replicated for other publications, a lot of the information in this README will be stripped out and stored somewhere more centrally.